PG Certificate (Postgraduate Certificate) Perfusion ScienceFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-The programme is composed of three units taught in Bristol:
+The programme is composed of the following taught units:

-plus the work-based training and assessment unit in your hospital training centre.
+This is in addition to the work-based training and assessment unit in your hospital

-Usually a upper second-class honours degree (or, exceptionally, a lower second-class honours degree) or equivalent in a science or medicine-related subject is required.
-This course is specifically for Limited Registrant clinical perfusionists scientists to enable them to obtain full accreditation status as a perfusionist in Great Britain or Ireland.
+This course is specifically for Limited Registrant clinical perfusionist scientists to enable them to obtain full accreditation status as a perfusionist in Great Britain or Ireland.
 Applicants must have secured a clinical perfusion scientist Limited Registrant post at an accredited centre in Great Britain or Ireland.
 Limited Registrants will usually have a primary perfusion qualification from overseas, and a minimum experience of 12 months post-qualifying experience, or be GB or Ireland accredited perfusionists who have not practised for 4 years or more.

 See international equivalent qualifications on the International Office website.